trinodb/trino/presto-docs/src/main/sphinx/installation/jdbc.rst

 ----------

-When your driver is loaded, registered and configured, you are ready to connect to Presto from your application.
+When your driver is loaded, registered and configured, you are ready to connect to Trino from your application.
 The following JDBC URL formats are supported:

 .. code-block:: text